Galvin La Chapelle

 Seven Course meal for two people with two glasses of Champaign and a bottle of wine was (£245).

 : I found the experience of Galvin La Chapelle interesting; the French traditional food was what the restaurant is famous for offering.
-The ambiance and the setting of the environment were very much decent, and the service was marvelous.
+The ambience and the setting of the environment were very much decent, and the service was marvellous.
 I felt that all of these factors were accompanying the perfect French deal you could have in London.